FAQs ?

 Waterproofing/Conditioning

 All products change the colour slightly on first application.
-(Normally in a good way).

-customers from my workshop or market stalls at less than retail prices.
+customers from my workshop or market stalls.

 Rain - NB!